 As we prepare to celebrate our second Christmas in Italy, having traversed much of the European continent between Decembers, we are ready to celebrate a nostalgic Tuscan Christmas.
 After looking for a real Christmas tree for weeks on end, we decided to do some research.

 For our family, a Christmas in Tuscany meant a live tree, and we would not stop until we found one.
 What we learned is that we started our search too early.
 The live trees started popping up around Tuscany last weekend, just before the “Feast of the Immaculate Conception” which is the beginning of the season in Italy.
-If you are looking for a beautifully shaped, trimmed, deep green tree however, we have not see one in Italy.
-Even the trees in the piazzas in Siena, Cortona and Forte die Marmi have branches shooting from every direction, big spaces between branches and a wild side that is endearing.
+If you are looking for a beautifully shaped, trimmed, deep green tree, however, we have not seen one in Italy.
+Even the trees in the piazzas in Siena, Cortona, and Forte dei Marmi have branches shooting from every direction, big spaces between branches, and a wild side that is endearing.

 Tuscany is stunning and proud and rugged and refined.
 It is a place where food takes center stage and the land where that food is produced, is a feast for the eyes.
 In many homes in Italy, the Christmas trees are smaller than the nativity, if there is a tree at all.
 To honor the richness and beauty of a Tuscan Christmas in your neck of the woods, consider a living topiary with a single strand of lights.
 To show your Tuscan Christmas spirit, very little embellishment is required, unless it is in regards to food.